sfgartland/AiRT/README.md

   - Using OpenAI's GPT-4 model
   - *This feature is currently somewhat unstable, might need to be run multiple times to get a good output*
 - Generate detailed price estimates for OpenAI API usage
+- Add `.airtignore` file to any directory to ignore the files in it

 ### Upcoming features
 - Convert markdown outputs into pdf's